 In addition to nonfiction, she enjoys writing screenplays and is actively seeking representation for four screenplays: a romantic comedy, "Abbey Rhodes;" two comedy-dramas, "Wishful Thinking" and "Call Me When You Get There;" and her new screenplay, "Wild's Ride," a drama based on the novel by her husband.

-Jill lives in Southwest Washington with her husband, writer Gregory Yates, and Maximum Max.
+Jill lives in Southwest Washington with her pug, Maximum Max.